gdm413229/swwmgz_m/README.md

  * +2000 if the enemy killed is a boss.
  * +1000 if you've killed the last enemy in the map.

 You are also given +100 points for each secret found, +1000 if it's the final secret.
 Countable items give +10 points each or +500 if it's the final item.
+In addition, +5000 will be given to all players if the level is fully cleared (100% kills/items/secrets).

 Score can be used to buy items on the in-game store, and it is preserved between hubs.